Get Personal Loan Rates

 Generally, credit unions extend loans at lower interest rates than banks, have more flexible payment schedules, and require lower loan minimums (or none at all, in some cases).
 However, credit unions tend to offer loans exclusively to their membership, which is often restricted to certain locations, professions, or social associations.

 Automakers like Ford, GM, and Honda also provide loan financing options on new cars purchased from their dealerships.
 This type of financing is gaining popularity amongst new car buyers and comprises about half of all auto loans.
 Automakers provide baseline APRs as low as 0 or 0.9% to compete with traditional financiers like banks and credit unions, while also incentivizing customers to purchase a new car off the dealer’s lot rather than a used vehicle from another vendor.
 Low rates are restricted to the most qualified customers with excellent credit profiles, and not all loan applicants will be approved to receive credit from automakers.

 How Average Interest Rates Vary for Loans for New and Used Vehicles

 The average interest rates on auto loans for used cars are generally higher than for loans on new models.
 Higher rates for used cars reflect the higher risk of lending money for an older, potentially less reliable vehicle.
 Many banks won’t finance loans for used cars over a certain age, like 8 or 10 years, and loans for the older models that are allowed often carry much higher APRs.
-One leading bank offers customers with good credit interest rates as low as 2.99% for purchasing a new 2019 model, but the minimum interest rate for the same loan on a 2007 model from a private seller rises to 5.99%.
+One leading bank offers customers with good credit interest rates as low as 2.99% for purchasing a new model, but the minimum interest rate for the same loan on an older model from a private seller rises to 5.99%.

 The typical auto loan drawn for a used car is substantially less than for a new model, with consumers borrowing an average of $20,446 for used cars and $32,480 for new.
 However, terms longer than 48 or 60 months are generally not allowed for older model used cars, as the potential risk for car failure grows with age.